Fork-Merge Decoding: Enhancing Multimodal Understanding in Audio-Visual Large Language Models

-\subsection{Decoding with Token-wise Fusion in AV-LLMs}
+\subsection{Decoding with token-wise fusion in AV-LLMs}

-\newpara{Masking strategy for input sequences.} In token-wise fusion models like VideoLLaMA2~\cite{cheng2024videollama}, the input sequence is composed of $\vx = \vx^v \oplus \vx^a \oplus \vx^l$, where $\vx^v$, $\vx^a$, and $\vx^l$ denote visual, audio, and language embeddings, respectively.
-To enable modality specific processing for audio and video while preserving the textual question, we construct two masked variants of the input:
+\newpara{Input masking strategy.} In token-wise fusion models like VideoLLaMA2~\citep{cheng2024videollama}, the input sequence is composed of $\vx = \vx^v \oplus \vx^a \oplus \vx^l$, where $\vx^v$, $\vx^a$, and $\vx^l$ denote visual, audio, and language embeddings, respectively.
+To enable modality-specific processing for audio and video while preserving the textual question, we create two masked input variants as follows:

 where ${\vx}^{\neg v}$ and ${\vx}^{\neg a}$ denote the modality-masked embeddings for vision and audio, respectively.
 These are obtained by zeroing out the corresponding video frames or audio waveforms at the input level.
 This preserves original embedding shapes and positions while removing content information.